c2lang/documentation/documentation/docs/introduction/evolution.md

 ### no header files
 C2 uses a modern approach for usage of external symbols.
 There is only one type of files, the **.c2** source files.
 To replace the ```#include```, there is an __import__ statement.
 Also all source code is divided into [Modules](../language/modules.md).
-Having modules as compilation units rather than plain files allows extra flexibility, especially since a module can span over several files, which can be taken in and out at will if needed.

 __no mandatory declaration ordering__